How do we decide what services to offer to your pet?

 This example is not as extreme as it seems.
 These are common differences between local practices.
 It is impossible to practice at the level of Clinic 2 at the price point of Clinic 1.
 It’s also impossible or impractical for a receptionist to articulate these differences when clients ask why prices differ.
 That’s not to say that your pet will necessarily have a bad outcome at Clinic 1.
 In the overwhelming majority of cases all goes fine.
 But I do think that clients deserve to be making a fully informed decision.

 We do not make pre-anesthesia blood testing or post operative pain medication optional at our hospital.
 We would not deny either to our own pets, and do not feel comfortable denying them to yours.
-You will not see them as line items on your bill.
 Be assured, your pet will notice the difference.